Marketing Insights

 Using Shortpixel Plugin to optimise

 I feel like this is the cheapest, nicest interface with the most flexibility.
-It’s a developer pleaser but unfortuantely out of the box didn’t compress our image quite as well as EWWW.
+It’s a developer pleaser but unfortunately out of the box didn’t compress our image quite as well as EWWW.
 699Kb is the size we ended up with but as far as I could tell there wasn’t an option to make it 90% same as EWWW and if it did then maybe we’d end up with a slightly better number.

 Lightspeed Image Optimiser